 Whatever you’re into, embrace it.
 Show your feathers.
 Let your freak flag fly (within reason, obvs).
 This prompt is about the pursuit of knowledge and your desire to proactively challenge yourself.
 Whether you are devouring the classics on your Kindle or nerding out over the perfect cheese for calzone-making, your attachment to a subject may inspire admissions to want to learn more about it…and you.

-In 2017, it finally happened: the return of the “topic of your choice” (second only to the return of the Jedi).
 Feared by some, coveted by others, and legendary in its existence; regardless of where you stand on the issue, this was a newsworthy addition to the 2017-18 Common App prompt choices.
 For years, students have been treating Prompt #1 (which asks about your background, etc.) as topic of your choice *light*—it wasn’t exactly the delicious, full-freedom version students were looking for, but they were able to make it work in a pinch.
-Applicants around the world likely let out a big exhale when they saw they could still serve up a big scoop of Prompt #7 to admissions in 2018 and ’19.
+Applicants around the world likely let out a big exhale when they saw they could still serve up a big scoop of Prompt #7 to admissions in previous seasons.
 And this year will be no different.

 Some questions to consider as you brainstorm, in addition to all of the ones we’ve posed thus far: